Rohan5manza/content-ops-starter-2/content/pages/index.md

       We aspire to be a school that teaches beginners about cutting-edge AI technology in a simple, concise and interesting manner.
-Essentially breaking down complex concepts into easy steps using first-principles.
+To sssentially break down complex concepts into easy steps using first-principles.
     actions: []
     media:
       type: ImageBlock